cloudsimplus/cloudsimplus/README.md

 1. It is easier to use.
 A complete and easy-to-understand simulation scenario can be built in few lines of code.
 Check the [Examples Section](#a-minimal-and-complete-simulation-example);
 1. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/VerticalVmCpuScalingExample.java) that performs on-demand up and down allocation of VM resources such as Ram, Bandwidth and PEs (CPUs) ([#7](https://github.com/manoelcampos/cloudsim-plus/issues/7));
 1. [Horizontal VM scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/LoadBalancerByHorizontalVmScalingExample.java), allowing dynamic creation of VMs according to an overload condition.
 Such a condition is defined by a predicate that checks different VM resources usage such as CPU, RAM or BW ([#41](https://github.com/manoelcampos/cloudsim-plus/issues/41));
+1. Enables power-aware simulations using regular classes such as `DatacenterSimple`, `HostSimple` and `VmSimple`.
+This way, it automatically enables creating simulations that are both network- and power-aware by using the network version of such classes ([#45](https://github.com/manoelcampos/cloudsim-plus/issues/45));
 1. [Parallel execution of simulations](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/ParallelSimulationsExample.java), allowing several simulations to be run simultaneously, in a isolated way, inside a multi-core computer ([#38](https://github.com/manoelcampos/cloudsim-plus/issues/38));
 1. Delay creation of submitted VMs and [Cloudlets](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/DynamicCloudletsArrival1.java), enabling simulation of dynamic arrival of tasks ([#11](https://github.com/manoelcampos/cloudsim-plus/issues/11), [#23](https://github.com/manoelcampos/cloudsim-plus/issues/23));
 1. [Allow dynamic creation of VMs and Cloudlets without requiring creation of Datacenter Brokers at runtime](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/dynamic/DynamicCreationOfVmsAndCloudletsExample.java), enabling VMs to be created on-demand according to arrived cloudlets ([#43](https://github.com/manoelcampos/cloudsim-plus/issues/43));